-Early start (0735) northwards by rail, travelling alongside narrow fjords, rivers and wild mountain scenery and, of course, across the Arctic Circle, arriving in the little port of Bodø at 1728.
+An early breakfast either at your hotel (midweek) or a breakfast packet (weekends) before departure northwards by rail, travelling alongside narrow fjords, rivers and wild mountain scenery and, of course, across the Arctic Circle.
+During your journey you will enjoy a delicious Norwegian tapas tray - A Taste of Norway - before arriving in the little port of Bodø during late afternoon.
 Your hotel is a short distance from the train station so after a quick check-in, you are free to have a little walk around Bodø to stretch your legs.
 What a nice relaxing day!

 1 night BODØ - Thon Hotel Nordlys (3 star plus)

 Morning at leisure in Bodø.
-A half-hour flight in the afternoon takes you from Bodø to Svolvær where you will be met on arrival and transferred to your authentic fisherman’s rorbu beside the sea.
-In the evening you have an included guided Northern Lights hunt with a local guide.
+A half-hour flight in the afternoon takes you from Bodø to Svolvær where you will either be met on arrival and transferred to your hotel in the centre of Svolvær, or collect your hire car and drive the short distance to your authentic fisherman’s rorbu beside the sea.
+Those without a hire car have an included guided Northern Lights hunt with a local guide during the evening.

-2 nights SVOLVÆR - Svinøya Rorbuer (3/4 star depending upon rorbu style) or Thon Hotel Lofoten (4 star)
+2 nights SVOLVÆR - Thon Hotel Lofoten (4 star) or Scandic Hotel Svolvær (3 star plus) OR Svinøya Rorbuer (3/4 star depending upon rorbu style)

 Day free to relax and explore independently or join an optional excursion from Svolvær.
 We recommend having dinner in Svolvær prior to boarding Hurtigruten for your overnight sailing as the ship arrives into the town at 2100 and departs at 2200.